dlvhdr/gh-dash/README.md

   preview:
     open: true # whether to have the preview pane open by default
     width: 60 # width in columns
-  refetchIntervalMinutes: 30 # will refetch all sections every 30 minutes
+  refetchIntervalMinutes: 30 # will re-fetch all sections every 30 minutes
-repoPaths: # configure where to locate repos when checking out PRs :owner/:repo: ~/src/github.com/:owner/:repo # template if you always clone github repos in a consistent location dlvhdr/*: ~/code/repos/dlvhdr/* # will match dlvhdr/repo-name to ~/code/repos/dlvhdr/repo-name dlvhdr/gh-dash: ~/code/gh-dash # will not match wildcard and map to specified path
+repoPaths: # configure where to locate repos when checking out PRs :owner/:repo: ~/src/github.com/:owner/:repo # template if you always clone GitHub repos in a consistent location dlvhdr/*: ~/code/repos/dlvhdr/* # will match dlvhdr/repo-name to ~/code/repos/dlvhdr/repo-name dlvhdr/gh-dash: ~/code/gh-dash # will not match wildcard and map to specified path
 keybindings: # optional, define custom keybindings - see more info below